jumpalottahigh/YAR-Home-Assistant-Configuration/README.md

 - Turn on Main PC (WOL)
 - Turn on manything cameras on/off remotely and tune in
 - Send TTS to living room TV
+- Turn on/off living room and office lights
+- Turn on/off Chromecast
 - ...

 ## Device / Sensor list: